-To encourage social distancing and maintain the safety of our patrons and artists, this installment of Open Studios was entirely virtual.
-On Thursday, May 28 we hosted a supporters-only art sale, and on Saturday, May 30 and Sunday, May 31 studio artists provided virtual tours of each studio.
-Stay tuned for videos of the event as recorded.
+To encourage social distancing and maintain the safety of our patrons and artists, this installment of Open Studios will be entirely virtual.
+On Saturday, May 22 and Sunday, May 23 studio artists will host virtual tours of their studios.
+Virtual Open Studios is FREE for all viewers.

 Open Studios supports our vision to build a community that offers ever-expanding support for the creation and appreciation of contemporary art.
 All are welcome to attend including artists, creatives, professionals, students, as well as anyone who is simply interested in art, community, and connections.

 This event will be live streamed via Zoom.
 Register for each time slot and drop in when your artist is speaking, or register for all for slots to join all weekend.

 Saturday May 22, 12-2pm | Register